Dobroposter/edge-surf-to-exe-compile/README.md

 ## Play
 Play online at https://dobroposter.github.io/edge-surf-to-exe-compile/

-For offline play, go to the website and install this game as a web app (easiest method).
+For offline play, go to the website and install this game as a web app (easiest method) OR <a href="https://github.com/Dobroposter/edge-surf-to-exe-compile">download this repository</a>.
 Check the install button in the address bar of the browser.
 On iOS, you need to use Safari and add the page to the homescreen.
 On Chrome Android, a notification may appear at the bottom of the screen.